-The XL4 supports either two or four very high speed, configurable counters.
-There are four dedicated inputs that can be configures to a number of different options.
-Each of the counters can run in one of five modes.
-Those modes are Totalizer, Frequency Counter, Pulse Width Measurement, Period Measurement, and Quadrature measurement.
+The XL4/XL4 PLUS supports two very high speed, configurable counters.
+There are four dedicated inputs that can be configured to a number of different options.
+Each of the two counters can run in one of five modes.
+Those modes are Totalizer, Frequency Counter, Pulse Width Measurement, Period Measurement and Quadrature measurement.
 For some modes, more than one HSC input may be consumed.
-The measurement values are provided to ladder in a %AI register (see mapping below).
+The measurement values are provided to ladder in a %AI register.
+Refer to the Registers chapter for more details.

-12.3.1 Frequency
+9.3.1 Frequency